-Hill describes power as a necessity in accumulating money and sustaining it once accumulated. he defines it as organized and intelligently directed knowledge.
+Hill describes power as a necessity in accumulating money and sustaining it once accumulated. he defines it as organised and intelligently directed knowledge.

 Hill describes three sources of power in his book; Infinite intelligence, Accumulated Experience, and Experiment and Research.
-He further describes power as being key to the harmony of a business or organization.
+He further describes power as being key to the harmony of a business or organisation.

 The Mystery of Sex Transmutation

 Napoleon described sex as a powerful emotion.
 He described the importance of finding an outlet for this emotion.
 Hill highlighted its benefits by two scientific facts

 - The men of greatest achievement are men with highly developed sex natures.